-We received a detailed presentation on the process, which includes an in depth investigation into the receiving scheme and referral to Board level to approve the transfer payment for the most complex cases.
+We received a detailed presentation on the process in 2017, which includes an in depth investigation into the receiving scheme and referral to Board level to approve the transfer payment for the most complex cases.
+In 2018, NFUM adopted the Code of Good Practice, which has further enhanced the checks undertaken.